 In addition to building academic skills during the school-age years, children are meeting developmental milestones related to social emotional and behavioral health (SEBH).
-20 Although economically vulnerable children face adverse environments that threaten optimal development,21 22 school-age child care programs can mitigate risk factors by promoting positive social-emotional and behavioral health skills that serve as important protective factors.^{23 24 25} MCASP highlighted program efforts to promote SEBH, including the importance of building supportive relationships with peers and adults in buffering traumatic experiences.26 The National Center for Afterschool and Summer Learning (NCASE)iii facilitated a peer learning group on social-emotional learning (SEL) in out-of-school-time for ten states in 2018-19.27 This work demonstrated the value of building systems and supports for SEL^{iv 28} into out-of-school time, and the potential of building child and family resilience through collaborative relationships between providers and families.
+20 Although economically vulnerable children face adverse environments that threaten optimal development, 21 22 school-age child care programs can mitigate risk factors by promoting positive social-emotional and behavioral health skills that serve as important protective factors.
+23 24 25 MCASP highlighted program efforts to promote SEBH, including the importance of building supportive relationships with peers and adults in buffering traumatic experiences.
+26 The National Center for Afterschool and Summer Learning (NCASE)iii facilitated a peer learning group on social-emotional learning (SEL) in out-of-school-time for ten states in 2018-19.
+27 This work demonstrated the value of building iii NCASE is funded by the US Department of Health and Human Services, Administration for Children and Families, Office of Child Care systems and supports for SEL^{iv 28} into out-of-school time, and the potential of building child and family resilience through collaborative relationships between providers and families.